 Fill any miter gaps with spackle or wood putty, wipe away the excess, and let dry.
 Then apply two coats of paint.
 We used Valspar Signature paint, Sunday Times (#ar915).

 Working at least 1 inch in from the outside edges around the back of the frame, apply two parallel 1/4-in beads of construction adhesive.
 Gently press and hold the frame on the mirror to leave a 1-in overhang on all four sides.
 Immediately check the frame with a level and make adjustments as needed.
 If necessary, use painter's tape to hold the frame against the wall while the adhesive sets.

 The thickness of the mirror can leave a gap around the edge of the frame.
 If that's a problem, fill the gap with a bead of caulk and smooth the caulk even with the edges of the frame.
 A little touchup paint around the edge of the mirror will hide the patch.

 Mirrors can be heavy, so find a helper to lift and position mirrors too large to handle alone.
 To support a mirror in position while the adhesive dries, nail a straight piece of removable scrap wood to the wall, with the top edge even with where you want the bottom of the mirror.
 If you have a tile wall or other surface that can't be nailed and there's a vanity underneath, measure from the top of the vanity to the bottom edge of where the mirror will go.
 Then cut spacers to that length and rest them on the vanity.

 Apply evenly spaced spirals of mirror adhesive around the back of the mirror (shown resting loose on a frame) according to the manufacturer's directions.
-Avoid using general-purpose construction adhesive to hang a mirror.
+Avoid using general-purpose construction adhesive to hang a mirror — make sure the product is listed for use with mirrors.
 You need a formula that won't weaken or dissolve the reflective coating on the back.